mikalai-hryb/notes/terraform.md

 ### What best practises you know/want to follow?

 * Using Terraform in production, the team should have plans and procedures in place to determine how they will manage Terraform versions and handle upgrades.

+### How to move resources between modules in TF?

+The `moved` configuration block lets you track your resource moves in the configuration itself.

+### What happens when you move resources?

+When you move existing resources from a parent to a child module, your Terraform resource IDs will change.